pomerium/pomerium/docs/reference/readme.md

 - Default: `disabled`
 - Optional

-Expose a prometheus format HTTP endpoint on the specified port.
-Disabled by default.
+Expose a prometheus endpoint on the specified port.

 :::warning